-- Add the Ramen and the cashews, turn off the stove or let it burn out, and let the noodles sit for 5 minutes.
+- Add the Ramen and the crushed nuts, turn off the stove or let it burn out.
+Beware of boil-over.
+Allow the noodles sit for 5 minutes before enjoying.

 To get the sauce out of the bottle, we add water and shake vigorously.
 A 32-ounce bottle becomes very clean after two or three rounds.

 Have questions or an experience with this meal?
 Leave a comment.